nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Approaches

-* Enhance HTTP headers to convey Workload ID (WID), with location field.
-This will cover Agent AI MCP protocol which uses HTTP 2.0.
-This is in the initial focus.
+* Enhance HTTP headers to convey Workload ID and Host geographic boundary token.
+This is in the initial focus given the popularity of HTTP.
+Benefits (1) This will cover Agent AI MCP protocol which uses HTTP 2.0.
+(2) Unlike TLS, HTTP headers are not terminated by proxies like API gateways, so the WID and Host geographic boundary token can be conveyed end-to-end.

-* Enhance TLS to convey Workload ID (WID), with location field.
+* Enhance TLS to convey Workload ID and Host geographic boundary token.

-* Enhance SSH/IPsec to convey Workload ID (WID), with location field.
+* Enhance SSH/IPsec to convey Workload ID and Host geographic boundary token.

 # Data Plane - HTTP header enhancement

+The following HTTP header fields are proposed to be used for conveying the Workload ID and Host geographic boundary token:

+* `X-Workload-ID`: Contains the Workload ID (e.g SPIFFE ID) issued by Workload Identity Manager (e.g. SPIFFE/SPIRE server).

+* `X-Geo-ID`: Contains the Host geographic boundary token, which is a signed host geographic boundary issued by the GL service.

+* `X-Workload-Signature`: Contains the signature of the HTTP request, signed by the Workload's private key.
+This signature is used to verify the authenticity of the request and ensure that it has not been tampered with.

-## Thick client (e.g. microsoft word on laptop host, analytics application on data center host) workload
+## Thick client workload - Laptop/mobile host (e.g. microsoft teams client), Data center host (e.g. microsoft teams server)

+* Workload (e.g. microsoft teams client) gets Oauth bearer token for the cloud application (e.g. microsoft teams server) from the Authentication/Authorization server using the user credentials and client secret (e.g. workload ID)

+* Workload appends new header fields, e.g., `X-Geo-ID`, `X-Workload-ID` to the HTTP request.

+* Workload signs the HTTP request using its private key, which is obtained from the agent.

+* Workload appends the `X-Workload-Signature` header field to the HTTP request, which contains the signature of the HTTP request.

+* Workload sends the signed HTTP request to the server, which includes the new header fields.

+* Intermediate proxies (e.g., API gateways, SASE firewalls) inspect the HTTP request headers and verify
+- `X-Workload-ID` and `X-Geo-ID` fields by checking the signatures against the public keys of the Workload Identity Manager and GL service, respectively.
+- `X-Workload-Signature` field by checking the signature against the Workload's public key obtained from X-Workload-ID.

+* If the verification passes, the request is forwarded to the destination server.
+If the verification fails, the request is dropped, and an error response is generated.

+* The server or Intermediate proxy processes the request and can enforce policies based on the Workload ID, Host geographic boundary token and URL.

-## Thin client (e.g. browser native traditional or single page application)
+## Thin client workload - Laptop/mobile host (e.g. browser native traditional or single page application)

 # Host Composition Table